How I Built Lexicle – The Word Game Based on Meaning

 A New Way to Relate

-After ruling out word2vec for good, I found my way to Sentence-BERT, which is a framework used in sorting and filtering, and is great at understanding the semantic relationships between sentences.
-I tweaked it to process individual words instead – specifically every 5-letter word in English minus offensive and unusable words – and got a result that was about 90% of the way there.
-For the remaining 10%, I decided to build a manual review form where my partner and I could examine each word relationship one by one…
+After ruling out word2vec for good, I found my way to Sentence-BERT, a framework that is great at understanding semantic relationships between sentences.
+I tweaked it to process individual words – specifically every 5-letter word in English minus offensive and unusable words.
+This created pairings that were most of the way there, and I optimistically dove into manual review to complete the process.

 Secret Sauce

-After realizing the pain of manual review, I remembered AI exists and built a script to send each word pair, one by one, to an AI endpoint for review.
-My prompt asked it to “assess how closely the meanings of the two words align, overlap, or connect in real-world usage, definitions, or typical contexts.”
-(The full prompt is much longer and took dozens of iterations to dial in.)
+After realizing the pain of manual review, I remembered AI exists and built a script to send each word pair, one by one, to an API endpoint for a semantic judgement call.
+The full prompt took many iterations, and the result was reviewed and game-tested.

 Putting It All Together

-Also, all Lexicle puzzles will never repeat, so if you’ve played the archive, you can rule out many words. 😉
+Also, all Lexicle puzzles are unique, so if you’ve played the archive, you can rule out future words. π

-Let me know if you find a word that is missing and should be included or removed!
-I always welcome feedback, and can be reached via the contact page or in the comments below.
+If you find a word that is missing or needs to be recalibrated, please reach out via the contact page or in the comments below.
 The game is only as good as its words after all.

 Happy Playing,